KerfuffleV2/gguf-tools/README.md

 ### `gguf-tensor-to-image`

-Saves a tensor or tensors from a GGUF file as a greyscale image.
-The result is less interesting than I had hoped, perhaps postprocessing will help.
+Saves a tensor or tensors from a GGUF file as an image.
+See the `CFG_` values near the top.
+Some tensors are more interesting than others.
+Check out an `attn_q` tensor if you get the chance.
+Oh baby, there's a lot going on.
 The script can deal with `F32`, `F16` and `Q8_0` tensors and includes a tiny `Q8_0` quantization/dequantization implementation.

  **Examples:**